gageracer/edithor/example/uiresult.md

 **Segment 3:** (489 characters)

-The real Lila had panic attacks in bathrooms, took sleeping pills to quiet her anxious mind, and couldn't remember the last time she'd done something just because she wanted to, not because it was "on brand."
+The real Lila had panic attacks in bathrooms, took sleeping pills to quiet her anxious mind, and couldn't remember the last time she'd done something just because she wanted to, not because it was "on brand.".
 It started small.
 Little cracks in the facade.
 She'd forget to smile during photo shoots until I reminded her.
 She'd stare at her phone for hours, refreshing her notifications obsessively, spiraling when engagement dropped even slightly.
 "They're getting bored of me," she'd say.

 **Segment 4:** (454 characters)